 Analysts are also proficient with Excel, Tableau, Python, and SQL.
 The Fullstack Academy Data Analytics curriculum will ensure you’re able to use these tools and languages to communicate your data findings effectively.

 How to Become a Data Analyst

-If you’re interested in becoming a Data Analyst, you can opt for a traditional degree program or a data analytics bootcamp like the one offered at Fullstack Academy.
+If you’re interested in becoming a Data Analyst, you can opt for a traditional degree program or a data analytics bootcamp like the online program offered by Fullstack Academy.

 A career as a Data Analyst is perfect for someone who’s starting at the beginner level, and some jobs only require a year or two of experience, so it can be a great choice if you’re making a career transition and don’t have a lot of experience in the field.

 No matter which education path you choose, earning industry certifications is another way you can stand out to employers when you’re entering the job market.
 We recommend studying for the Tableau certification and the AWS certification to get started.